AlexFalappa/hmagen/README.md

 * Generation in worker thread with progress notification
 * Serving trough an embedded Jetty HTTP server
 * In server mode the number of records can be randomized and the parent identifiers can be those of the request
-* Statistics are collected in server mode and shown when server is stopped - **TODO**
+* Statistics are collected in server mode and shown every minute
 * Before generation settings are validated (e.g. intervals with end greater than beginning, allowed value lists not empty, etc.)

 ##Changelog